Methodology for the StartOut Pride Economic Impact Index

 The first two variables,

-give an estimated population of LGBTQ+ entrepreneurs assuming that these two variables are independent of one another.
-However we know that for most populations of interest entrepreneurship rates are meaningfully different than the general population.
+give an estimated population of LGBTQ+ entrepreneurs that assumes that these two variables are independent of one another.
+However, we know that for most populations of interest entrepreneurship rates are meaningfully different than the general population.

 So the final variable,

 corrects for this dependence.
 The SPEII estimates this modifier from the joint rate of LGBTQ+ entrepreneurship (from the Index’s internal data) modified by state-level estimates of LGBTQ+ entrepreneurship rates reported in “The State of LGBT Entrepreneurship” whitepaper from StartOut.
 From this estimate we find that the rate of LGBTQ+ entrepreneurship is roughly half that of straight populations.

 That gives us the Metros population of LGBTQ+ entrepreneurs

 All identities of entrepreneurs in the system, LGBTQ+ or otherwise, are anonymized for publication and used for no other purpose than producing the Index.
 At the time of launch, these criteria identified 84,516 high-growth entrepreneurs.